Burt Reynolds Net Worth

 In 1996, CBS sued him over the $3.7 million debt.
 This lawsuit forced Burt to declare Chapter 11 bankruptcy.
 His assets at the time totaled $6.65 million, and his debts $11.2 million.
 Some of the details from his bankruptcy were rather embarrassing.
 For example, Burt owed $121,000 to his toupee maker.

-Financial Problems: In November 2014 it was reported that Burt is experiencing severe financial problems.
+In November 2014 many news outlets reported that Burt was again experiencing severe financial problems.
 He was allegedly forced to sell off many of his prized possessions and movie memorabilia in order to satisfy nearly $10 million worth of debt.
-He is also reportedly facing foreclosure on his Florida home after failing to pay $1.2 million worth of his mortgage payments.
+He was also reportedly facing foreclosure on his Florida home after failing to pay $1.2 million worth of his mortgage payments.
 Burt declined reports that he was broke and claimed that he was selling memorabilia because he no longer has any use for it and was sick of seeing his face everywhere.

 |Date of Birth:||Feb 11, 1936 - Sep 6, 2018 (82 years old)|

 |Profession:||Film Producer, Film director, Actor, Voice Actor, Television Director, Television producer, Screenwriter|